ghochee/predicated_tree/README.md

 giving a predicate to a `std::vector` to make it a `std::multiset` where the `std::multiset` makes ordering guarantees under the predicate.

-`predicated_tree`s effect this notion by allowing clients to build containers which would maintain upto two predicates.
+`detangled::predicated_tree`s effect this notion by allowing clients to build containers which would maintain upto two predicates.
 The first predicate is linked to the tree in a *heap tree*-like fashion and the second predicate is linked to the tree in a *binary search tree*-like arrangement.